 Ever since I posted my easy red curry recipe (still one of my favorite things to make on a busy weeknight…when all I want to do is sit on the couch in my pajamas with a big bowl of something over rice), I’ve been itching to make a Thai green curry chicken recipe as well.

-I love this green curry chicken, because it’s one of those useful fridge-cleaning recipes.
-I’ll let you in on a secret.
-I decided to blog this recipe kind of last minute, and planned on going out to the grocery store to buy ingredients.
+I’d planned on going out to the grocery store to buy ingredients.
 But…lo and behold, I realized that I already had chicken thighs in the freezer and cans of green curry paste, bamboo shoots, and coconut milk in the pantry.

 I dug through the fridge and found a couple of carrots, a lone crown of broccoli, and a couple of zucchini.
 I quickly realized that I didn’t have to go out and buy ingredients at all––I could cobble something together with what I already had.
 This green curry chicken recipe is forgiving like that.
-You can use whatever vegetables you have on hand, and it’ll taste amazing no matter what.

 Thai Green Curry Chicken: Recipe Instructions

+Add the coconut milk, chicken stock, and the seared chicken pieces.
 Bring to a simmer and lower the heat.
-Cover and simmer for 10 minutes.
-After the curry has finished simmering, stir in the fish sauce, sugar, and Thai basil.
+Cover and simmer for 8 minutes.
+After the curry has finished simmering, stir in the sugar, fish sauce, and basil.
+Serve with steamed rice.

 People will fault me for this, because that’s Italian basil in that there pot.
 But I couldn’t get myself to the Asian grocery store for the Thai basil, and honestly, Italian basil is okay if you can’t find Thai basil!